lomination/SquareReflect/README.md

 ## Technologies required

-This project requires .NET version 6.0 and uses the Monogame library version 3.8.1.303.
+This project requires .NET version 6.0.
+It uses the Monogame library version 3.8.1.303 and the Newtonsoft library version 13.0.3.

 ## Launch